raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b03_introducao-a-html-e-css/03.04_html-semantico/README.md

       <li>Create a link named <em>Sobre</em>.
       <li>Create a link named <em>Contato</em>.
     </ul>
   <li>Create an article containing interesting facts about the Mantis Shrimp.
-The article need to have the title <em>"Fatos sobre o Stomatopoda"</em>.
+The article needs to have the title <em>"Fatos sobre o Stomatopoda"</em>.
-  <li>Divide the article in sections as following:
+  <li>Divide the article into sections as follows:
     <ul>
       <li>The first section contains general information about the animal.
 The title of this section is at your discretion.
 This section must contain its scientific name, which is <em>Odontodactylus scyllarus</em>, in italic.
-In addition, there must be tabular information about their scientific classification, specifically: <em>Kingdom, Phylum, Subphylum, Class, Subclass</em> and <em>Order</em>.
+In addition, there must be tabular information about their scientific classification, specifically: <em>Kingdom, Phylum, Subphylum, Class, Subclass</em>, and <em>Order</em>.
       <li>The other sections should have intriguing facts you choose about the animal.
 For each fact chosen, you will create a section.
       <li>Add, for each section, a title about the chosen fact.
       <li>Add, for each section, paragraph(s) describing the chosen fact.
 Highlight impressive features in order to reinforce the uniqueness of the <em>Stomatopoda</em>.